junxit/us-congress-bills-110/metadata.md

 - 2007-01-05 — Introduced in House
 - 2007-01-05 — Referred to the House Committee on Education and Labor.
 - 2007-01-05 — Sponsor introductory remarks on measure.
 (CR E32)
+- 2007-01-10 — Considered as unfinished business. (consideration: CR H289-308)
+- 2007-01-10 — Considered pursuant to H. Res.
+6. (consideration: CR H260-288)
+- 2007-01-10 — DEBATE - Pursuant to the provisions of H. Res.
+6, the House proceeded with 3 hours of debate on H.R.
+2.
+- 2007-01-10 — DEBATE - The House continued with debate on H.R.
+2.
+- 2007-01-10 — Floor summary: DEBATE - The House proceeded with 10 minutes of debate on the motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment inserting a new subsection relating to minimum wage for employers providing employees certain health care benefits.
+- 2007-01-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-01-10 — Mr. McKeon appealed the ruling of the chair.
+- 2007-01-10 — Mr. McKeon moved to recommit with instructions to Education and Labor. (consideration: CR H298-305; text: CR H298-305)
+- 2007-01-10 — Mr. McKeon moved to recommit with instructions to Education and Labor. (consideration: CR H306-307)
+- 2007-01-10 — Mr. Miller, George moved to table the motion to appeal the ruling of the chair (consideration: CR H305-306)
+- 2007-01-10 — Mr. Miller, George raised a point of order against the motion to recommit with instructions.
+Mr. George Miller stated that provisions contained in the motion to recommit with instructions are outside the parameters of the bill and are not germane.
+Sustained by the Chair.
+- 2007-01-10 — On motion to recommit with instructions Failed by recorded vote: 144 - 287 (Roll no. 17).
+- 2007-01-10 — On motion to table the motion to appeal the ruling of the chair Agreed to by the Yeas and Nays: 232 - 197 (Roll no. 16).
+- 2007-01-10 — On passage Passed by recorded vote: 315 - 116 (Roll no. 18). (text: CR H260)
+- 2007-01-10 — Passed/agreed to in House: On passage Passed by recorded vote: 315 - 116 (Roll no. 18).(text: CR H260)
+- 2007-01-10 — Point of order sustained against the motion to recommit with instructions. (consideration: CR H305)
+- 2007-01-10 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-01-10 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H307)
+- 2007-01-10 — The previous question was ordered pursuant to the rule. (consideration: CR H298)
+- 2007-01-10 — UNFINISHED BUSINESS - Pursuant to the provisions of H.Res.
+6, the Chair announced that further consideration of H.R.
+2 will continue later in the legislative day.